 '''

 NetDeviceContainer apDevices;

-apDevices = wifi.Install (wifiApNode, channel);
+apDevices = wifi.Install (phy, wifiApNode);

 '''

 Now, we are going to add mobility models.
 We want the STA nodes to be mobile, wandering around inside a bounding box, and we want to make the AP node stationary.
 We use the MobilityHelper to make this easy for us.
-First, we instantiate a MobilityHelper obejet and set some attributes controlling the "position allocator" functionality.
+First, we instantiate a MobilityHelper object and set some Attributes controlling the "position allocator" functionality.